kabo/serverless-data-example/gui/README.md

 Run `grunt` for building and `grunt serve` for preview.

-## Testing
+## Deploying

-Running `grunt test` will run the unit tests with karma.
+Running `grunt build` will place a build in the dist folder which you can then deploy, for example to S3.